 A School Entry Immunisation Certificate is required when your child starts school.

 If all vaccinations have been given in Australia:

-School Entry Immunisation Certificates are sent automatically from ACIR or can be requested by phoning ACIR on 1800 653 809.
+School Entry Immunisation Certificates are sent automatically from the Australian Childhood Immunisation Register (ACIR) or can be requested by phoning ACIR on 1800 653 809.
 They are also available upon request from Medicare branches.